aws-samples/amazon-dynamodb-labs/content/game-player-data/join-games/_index.en.md

-+++
+---
-title = "Join and close games" menuTitle = "Join and close games" date = 2021-04-21T07:33:04-05:00 weight = 50
+title: "Join and close games"
+menuTitle: "Join and close games"
+date: 2021-04-21T07:33:04-05:00
+weight: 50
-chapter = true
+chapter: true
-pre = "<b>5. </b>"
+pre: "<b>5. </b>"
-description = "In this module, you learn about DynamoDB transactions and you use a DynamoDB transaction when adding new users to a game while preventing the game from becoming overloaded."
+description: "In this module, you learn about DynamoDB transactions and you use a DynamoDB transaction when adding new users to a game while preventing the game from becoming overloaded."
-+++
+---

 Through the earlier modules in this lab, you have satisfied the access patterns for the creation and retrieval of core entities in the gaming application, such as `Users` and `Games`.
 You also used a sparse GSI to find open games that users can join.